npr/responsiveiframe/README.md

 # responsiveiframe

 A simplified NPR Visuals fork of [NPR Tech's responsiveiframe](http://npr.github.com/responsiveiframe/).
-Does not support IE < 9.
 Requires jQuery on both the parent and child pages.

 Licensed as MIT.
 See `LICENSE-MIT`.